TaskaRaine/Ore-Crystals/README.md

 Luminous rods can be broken down into crystal shards.
 This recipe was provided by Kagranack on Discord.

+Fixed an exception that occurred when the heart would break an obelisk.

+Breaking particle logic has been moved to the crystal/obelisk blocks.
+When broken via normal means, these blocks will now also break with glowy particles.

+Further particle tweaks.

 #### Version 1.3.6
 Fixed an issue that would cause the server to hang.